buehler/mse-project-thesis-1/sections/04_distributed_auth.md

   - "Modern Service": An ASP.NET API application that can verify an OIDC token from ZITADEL
   - "Legacy Service": A "legacy" ASP.NET API application that is only able to verify `Basic Auth` (RFC7617, see {@sec:basic_auth})

-The POC addresses the following questions:
+The PoC addresses the following questions:

 - Is it possible to intercept HTTP requests to an arbitrary service
 - Is it further possible to modify the HTTP headers of the request